 Access to the Cut Chart data is available from the Laser Cut Types screen using the shift key, as indicated below.
-The Plasma supply parameters must first be enabled in the password protected Station Configuration setups to allow the Cut Chart Information for the Plasma supply to be available for use.
+The Laser parameters must first be enabled in the password protected Station Configuration setups to allow the Cut Chart Information for the Laser to be available for use.

-The Cut Chart Database (cut process parameters) transmitted to configure the Laser head is based on the following process variables.
+The Cut Chart Database (cut process parameters) transmitted to configure the laser head are based on the following process variables.
+All values are user definable.